tlaceby/markdown-parser/README.md

 # markdown-parser
-A experimental markdown parser written in Typescript.
+A experimental markdown parser written in C.